 Our Success Stories

-A well-loved eight-year-old feline patient of Purdue Veterinary Medicine's Veterinary Teaching Hospital, Mr. Peach, returned to Lynn Hall recently for a follow-up procedure on the occasion of his two-year "Surgiversary."
+A well-loved eight-year-old feline patient of the Purdue University Small Animal Hospital, Mr. Peach, returned to Lynn Hall recently for a follow-up procedure on the occasion of his two-year "Surgiversary."

 Anne and Brian Tidler were nearing their wits' end when they turned to Purdue for help with a problem afflicting their miniature Australian Shepherd dog, Addie.
 Addie was adorable and had a great personality, but she had to be in diapers constantly.